csci430-os/vscode-remote-devcontainer/README.md

 	 be able to see it in a file browser on your system unless you enable viewing hidden files/directories.
 Find the public key, and copy it.
 Then create a new ssh key in GitHub and paste in this public key.

-  5. If you have never connected to Github before using ssh, you should ensure that Github is an accepted host by doing the following:
+  5. If you have never connected to Github before using ssh, you should ensure that Github is an known host and that your ssh key access that you just configured is working.
+Do the following to test this:
      ```
-	 > ssh git@github.com
+	 % ssh git@github.com
+     The authenticity of host 'github.com (140.82.112.4)' can't be established.
+     ECDSA key fingerprint is SHA256:p2QAMXNIC1TJYWeIOttrVc98/R1BUFWu3/LiyKgUfQM.
+     Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+     Warning: Permanently added 'github.com,140.82.112.4' (ECDSA) to the list of known hosts.
+     PTY allocation request failed on channel 0
+     Hi tamucstudent!
+You've successfully authenticated, but GitHub does not provide shell access.
+     Connection to github.com closed.

 	 ```
-	 And say 'y' if prompted to add Github as a known host.
+	 And say 'yes' if prompted to add Github as a known host as shown here.
+If it says you have successfully authenticated, then you probably have configured your ssh key correctly for Github use.

 <br />
 <br />